“This recipe has been passed down from generation to generation. My mother taught me to make them when I was young.” – Jean Hansen

 - Enough Cucumbers To Fill 7 1-Quart Jars

-- Scrub cucumbers and pack into hot jars with a head of dill, 1/2 clove of garlic and a pinch of alum.
+- Scrub cucumbers and pack into hot jars with a head of dill, 1/2 clove of garlic, a pinch of alum, and 1 teaspoons mixed pickling spice, if desired.
 If picking cucumbers are too large for jars, cut into spears.

 - Bring brine ingredients to a boil.
-Pour over cucumbers leaving 1/4 inch head space and seal jars.
-Makes about 7 quarts.
+Pour over cucumbers leaving 1/4-inch head space and seal jars.
+Process in water bath for 10 minutes.
+Makes 7 quarts.

 Early 1900s Recipe – Calla Stacker